CLARIAH/clariah-plus/technical-committee/shared-development-roadmap/TEMPLATE.md

 ### Evaluation

-> Estimate the overall readiness of the implementation(s) for this epic in the frontmatter
+> Estimate the overall readiness of the implementation(s) for this epic in the frontmatter.
+You may add any additional
+> evaluation here.

 ### Context